kosta709/awscsi-demo/kubernetes/README.md

 ##### Create Autoscaling group for csi-controller
 Create Launch Configration to run in the same vpc as master
 * set IAM Role = k8s-csi-controller
+* only ssh is needed to be open on the on security group
 * set userData to the content of `userdata-csi-controller.sh` - we set taint "CriticalAddonsOnly" and label "node-type=csi-controller"

-Create Autoscaling group for the LC above, set TAG `KubernetesCluster=test1` Launch end ensure that instance connects to the
+Create Autoscaling group for the LC above, set TAG `KubernetesCluster=test1` Launch end ensure that instance connects to the master by `kubectl get nodes --show-labels`

 ##### Create Autoscaling group for node
 Create Launch Configration to run in the same vpc as master and single subnet (us-east-1d)
 * set IAM Role = k8s-node-common
+* only ssh is needed to be open on the security group
 * set userData to the content of `userdata-node.sh` - we set label "node-type=worker"

-Create Autoscaling group for the LC above, set TAG `KubernetesCluster=test1` Launch end ensure that instance connects to the
+Create Autoscaling group for the LC above, set TAG `KubernetesCluster=test1` Launch end ensure that instance connects to the master by `kubectl get nodes --show-labels`